sushil2601/javaScript_practise/REACT.md

 Ans :-

-    .The event object is automatically passed to event handler functions.
-It contains all the details about what happened during the event (like a click or key press).
+    .The event object is a special JavaScript object that is automatically created and passed to event handlers whenever an event occurs (like click, submit, keypress, mouseover, etc.).

     .It Includes:
         .Type of event → (e.g., 'click', 'submit', 'keydown')